|The tables and chairs have been rearranged; otherwise

-A popularizer of the city’s history who once referred to himself as a “remembrancer,” Brown had many dealings with Mr. Kelby, the New-York Historical Society librarian, and his successor Alexander J. Wall.* Brown often borrowed pictures from the Society’s collection and reproduced them in the books that he wrote and published.
-Like Mrs. V. R., he urged Kelby and then Wall to coax the Society into the 20th century.
+A popularizer of the city’s history who once referred to himself as a “remembrancer,” Brown had many dealings with Kelby, the New-York Historical Society librarian, and his successor Alexander J. Wall.* Brown often borrowed pictures from the Society’s collection and reproduced them in his books.
+Like Mrs. V. R., he urged Kelby and then Wall to coax the Society into the twentieth century.

-Indeed, the Society’s trustees gradually changed their modus operandi.
+Gradually, the Society’s trustees changed their modus operandi.

 Meanwhile, Henry Collins Brown assembled a board for the Museum of the City of New York.
 Next he prevailed on the city to donate the dilapidated Gracie Mansion, overlooking the East River, as a temporary home for the museum.
 Built in 1799 as a country estate, Gracie Mansion would undergo the first of many restorations.

 After being named director of the Museum of the City of New York, Brown moved his wife and young daughter into the mansion.
 That may have been one of the reasons why the board ousted him in 1926.